kamrulhasanrony/Deep-Learning-Specialization-Coursera-/README.md

 # Deep-Learning-Specialization-Coursera
 Deep Learning Specialization is a online based course provided by Coursera.
 Here in this repository all the source code of assignment is provided.
+You can just download the dataset from kaggle(mostly); then run the code in google_colab/local IDE.
+Here I used google drive to store the datasets and then unzip the datasets and use the datasets to train the model.